simologos/essex-eportfolio/example/content/research/bigData/index.md

 df['Duration of interview'] = df['End of interview'] - df['Start of interview']
 ```

-Print the first ten values of eact new variable:
+Print the first ten values of each new variable:

 ```python
 # Print the updated DataFrame